 By building, equipping and providing the staffing and operating costs of the centre for the first six months, Make Me Smile has laid an important foundation for health care in Kolwa East to succeed through government support.
 Thus, we have set a standard that makes the health centre a showcase model and which the government has committed to uphold.
 Make Me Smile and the Kawese community decided to partner with the government to create a best practice example of how to run a health centre cooperatively, using our model project as an example.

 With the opening, we have taken the first step towards creating a corruption-free state hospital with good quality medical care.
-With the cooperation agreement, the Kenyan Ministry of Health undertakes to comply with quality standards, to cover the running costs of the health centre and to actually provide treatment free of charge.
-As our facility has been awarded as a model health centre, we assume that the government will endeavour to adhere to this agreement.
-In case of shortages, Make Me Smile will support the health centre if possible, but will use this support very sparingly to keep the government accountable.
+With the cooperation agreement, the Kenyan Ministry of Health undertakes to comply with quality standards, to cover part of the running costs of the health centre and to actually provide treatment free of charge.
 A permanent say through the right to chair the health centre committee enables Make Me Smile to help shape the development of the health centre.
 In addition, we have been able to build up a large network in the health sector in the project region over the past years, which we will use for the interests of the health centre.
 The operational management and project coordination are carried out by the health centre committee, in which all project partners are represented.